The Sheer Ego Behind This Name!

 The August That Keeps on Giving

-Fast forward a couple of millennia, and August is still doing its thing, being the month where everything happens and nothing happens at the same time.
-August is like that friend who’s always down for a good time but doesn’t need the spotlight.
-It’s the month of barbecues, beach days, and that subtle panic that summer’s slipping away.
+Fast forward a couple of millennia, and Augustus’ calendar flex is still paying off.
+August is the month where everything happens and nothing happens at the same time.
+It’s like that friend who’s always down for a good time but doesn’t need the spotlight.
+Barbecues, beach days, subtle panic that summer’s slipping away—it’s all August, living up to its big-name legacy.

 Why August is called August: Friends preparing barbecue